Quick checklist

 Before

-• Write down the weekly record review routine.
+- Write down the weekly record review routine and assign it to a specific person.

-• Store every vendor contact in the packet.
+- Store every vendor contact — ELD, insurance, drug testing, maintenance shop — in the packet.

 During

-• Use your packet to answer new entrant audit requests.
+- Use the packet to answer new entrant audit requests driver by driver and unit by unit.

 After

-• Review the packet monthly for the first year.
+- Review the packet monthly for the first year, quarterly after that.

 Download